-Carlos Gonzalez de Villaumbrosia is an entrepreneur, author, and Founder and CEO of Product School.
-Carlos is committed to pushing the product community forward, with this aim in mind, he published the Amazon bestseller, The Product Book.
-In this episode, Carlos speaks about his product story, the inspiration behind Product School, and his vision for the product world.
+Carlos Gonzalez de Villaumbrosia is an entrepreneur, author of The Product Book, and Founder of Product School.
+In today’s episode, Carlos speaks about his product story, the inspiration behind Product School, his vision for the product world, and being a lifelong learner.

 Can you tell us about your personal background and how Product School came to be?